mec799/Anamnez/README.md

 ### 📋 Overview

-The AI-Assisted Medical Anamnesis Application is a tool designed for medical students preparing for exams and physicians, transforming the process of taking patient histories into an interactive and digital experience.
+The AI-Assisted Medical Anamnesis Application is a tool designed for medical students and physicians, transforming the process of taking patient histories into an interactive and digital experience.
 The application assists in effective and comprehensive history-taking with various AI-powered features.

 ### ✨ Features